 A ‘confidence’ trigger.
 Such as a reference to the amount of 5-star reviews you have on TripAdvisor or your money back guarantee.
 ‘100% Satisfaction Guaranteed’.

 Trick Two: The Booking Button Follows Your Guest Down the Screen

 Staying with booking buttons for now, did you know it’s possible to make it so that the booking button follows your guest down the screen as they scroll?

-It won’t double your sales or even close to it but it’s worthwhile.
-Success online is all increasing things by 1% here or there to a big overall result.
+It won’t double your sales or even close to it, but it’s worthwhile.
+Success online is all increasing things by 1% here or there to a bigger overall result.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.